Robert Shields (diarist)

-Contents
+Biography and personal life

+Robert William Shields was born on May 17, 1918.
+Shields graduated from Franklin College.
+He eventually attended several theological schools and became a Protestant minister.
+Shields served several churches before becoming a high-school English teacher in South Dakota for a time.

+Shields was married to Grace Augusta Hotson, with whom he had three daughters: Klara, Cornelia, and Heidi.

+He died from a heart attack at his home in Dayton, Washington, on October 15, 2007, just over 10 years after the stroke that ended his work on his diary.
+He was 89 years old.
+His wife died on April 17, 2024.

+Diary

-Believing that discontinuing his diary would be like "turning off my life", he spent four hours a day in the office, on his back porch, in his underwear, recording his body temperature, blood pressure, medications, describing his urination and bowel movements, and slept for only two hours at a time so he could describe his dreams.
+Believing that discontinuing his diary would be like "turning off my life", he spent four hours a day in the office, on his back porch, in his underwear, recording his body temperature, blood pressure, medications, describing his urination and bowel movements, and slept no more than four hours at a time so he could describe his dreams.
 The New York Times summarized the journal as being about anything "from changing light bulbs to pondering God to visiting the bathroom".
 He also left behind samples of his nose hair for future study.
 After his stroke in 1997, Shields tried to continue the diary by having his wife write what he told her to write, but she lacked the compulsion and energy to do so and stopped shortly afterward.

-Shields's self-described "uninhibited", "spontaneous" work was astonishing in its mundaneness, and now fills 91 cartons in the collections of Washington State University, to whom he donated the work in 1999.
+Shields's self-described "uninhibited", "spontaneous" work was astonishing in its mundaneness, and now fills 91 cartons in the collections of Washington State University, to which he donated the work in 1999.
 In a May 2000 interview he said "I've written 1200 poems and at least five of 'em are good."
 He also claimed to have written the story base for Elvis Presley's film Love Me Tender based on the Reno Gang of Seymour, Indiana, where Shields was born.
 Copies of the manuscript are at the Kansas State Historical Society's E. P. Lamborn collection.
 Shields based his manuscript on John Reno's 1879 autobiography, although there is some uncertainty over the authorship of the Reno autobiography, with Shields himself having acted as editor for the only known published copy.

 The journal for which he became known was not the first he had tried to keep; he had tried to write one at age 17 to chronicle a romantic relationship, but abandoned it after losing interest in the project.

-Excerpts
+His voluminous diary brought Shields fame and television appearances including on Primetime Live and The Oprah Winfrey Show.